 Less than a quarter of residents in Alsager live within walking or cycling distance of their workplace, limiting the opportunities for people to use active travel to commute.
-21% of residents commute 5 to 10 km with the largest share (42%) living 10 km or more from their place of employment.
+20% of residents commute 5 to 10 km with the largest share (40%) living 10 km or more from their place of employment.
 This highlights the importance of bus and rail services as well as the road network to enable efficient access to work.
-With both bus and rail services limited to one or two services to Crewe, Stoke and other nearby service centres, 80% of commuters rely on the car to get to work with only 4% using public transport.
+With both bus and rail services limited to one or two services to Crewe, Stoke and other nearby service centres 84% of commuters rely on the car to get to work with only 5% using public transport.

 Alsager is located 5km from Junction 16 of the M6 and possesses good links to the strategic road network.
-However, there are issues relating to parts of the local road network which in some places operates at or near full capacity during peak times which increases the incidence of congestion and reduces journey time reliability, such as on the B5077.
+However, there are issues relating to parts of the local road network e.g. the B5077 which operates at or near full capacity during peak times which increases the incidence of congestion and reduces journey time reliability.
 Congestion often inhibits access between Junction 16 and Alsager town centre particularly in peak periods.
 The junction of the B5077 Crewe Road and B5078 Sandbach Road North causes concern locally and this has the potential to inhibit local business growth and economic development.